Thomas R. Pickering: After the State Department

 Following his retirement from the Foreign Service in 2001, Pickering served as Senior Vice President for International Relations at Boeing until 2006.
 Currently, he is serving as an independent board member at the world's biggest pipe company, OAO TMK, in Moscow.
-At present, he is affiliated with the International Crisis Group and currently serves as its Co-Chair, and oversees their international actions as a co-chair.
+At present, he is affiliated with the International Crisis Group and currently serves as its Co-Chair, and oversees their international actions as co-chair.
 In addition, he is Chairman of the Center for the Study of the Presidency and Congress, Chairman of the Board of Advisers of the Institute for the Study of Diplomacy, Chairman of the American Academy of Diplomacy, Chairman of the Rostropovich-Vishnevskaya Foundation, and a member of the Board of Advisors of the National Bureau of Asian Research and the Global Panel Foundation based in Berlin, Prague and Sydney.

 Following his retirement, the U.S. Department of State Foreign Affairs Fellowship Program was renamed the Thomas R. Pickering Foreign Affairs Fellowship Program to honor Pickering.
 Fellowships are funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars.
 In May 2004, Bowdoin awarded Pickering the Bowdoin Prize, the highest award that the College bestows upon its graduates.

 Pickering serves on the board of directors for CRDF Global and the American Iranian Council, an organization devoted to the normalization of relations between Iran and America.
 He is currently a member of the Constitution Project's bipartisan Liberty and Security Committee.
-He is also a member of the Council on Foreign Relations and the Henry L. Stimson Center board of directors as well as the Advisory Board of Eurasia Group, the political risk consultancy firm, and America Abroad Media.
+He is also a member of the Council on Foreign Relations and the Henry L. Stimson Center board of directors as well as the advisory board of Eurasia Group, the political risk consultancy firm, and America Abroad Media.
 He serves on the Guiding Coalition of the nonpartisan Project on National Security Reform.

-Pickering also serves as an Advisory Board member for the Partnership for a Secure America.
+Pickering also serves as an advisory board member for the Partnership for a Secure America.

 Pickering also serves as Co-Chairman of the International Economic Alliance (IEA), where he actively hosts and partakes in international forums attended by notable corporate leaders, ambassadors, and senior government officials from member nations of the Alliance.

 Pickering is a member of the Global Leadership Foundation, an organization that works to support democratic leadership, prevent and resolve conflict through mediation, and promote good governance.
 He is also a board member of the National Iranian American Council (NIAC).

 In 2012, along with former Chairman of the Joint Chiefs of Staff Admiral Michael Mullen, Pickering helped lead a State-Department-sponsored panel investigating the Attack on the U.S. diplomatic mission in Benghazi.

 In 2014, Pickering gave the keynote speech at the Student Conference on U.S. Affairs at West Point, New York, addressing the unique challenges that disaster preparedness poses to United States foreign policy planning.